Digald/mtga-pathway/README.md

 There are three main phases to overcome as I work on this project:

 1) Obtain log file player data and parse into useful information - Complete
-2) View and user interface
+2) View and user interface - In-Progress
 3) Aquire data on popular decks through an API or through scraping
 4) Final App Logic and Display Matches